Top 5 Destinations in Asia for Senior Travellers

 Budget travellers won’t be able to spend a lot of time in Singapore because it’s the most expensive city in the world, but it has to be the number one choice for senior travellers to visit in Asia because there is so much to do here for visitors of all ages.

 Our destination guide on Singapore lists some of the major attractions that can be visited in this clean and well managed city, but most of all it’s the fact that Singapore has achieved such a successful mix of western and eastern cultures, that makes it the best introduction to Asia for first-time visitors.

 It’s also one of the safest cities in Asia too, so visitors don’t have to worry about the security issues that are often top of mind in the more developing countries of the region.

 Some visitors from temperate climates do have difficulty adjusting to the year-round equatorial heat and humidity of Singapore, from which there is rarely any respite, but it’s possible to travel around Singapore in air-conditioned taxis or on the air-conditioned MTR, transiting between shopping malls through air-conditioned underground walkways, and timing outdoor activities for the late afternoon or evening when temperature and humidity levels are generally lower.

 Even the two big conservatories at the Gardens by the Bay – the largest in the world – are fully air-conditioned, and living up to its reputation as a garden city, many of its outdoor attractions are landscaped with decades-old shade trees that cool the immediate environment.

-Most senior travellers rate the Gardens on the Bay complex as a highlight of their visit.
+Most senior travellers rate the Gardens by the Bay complex as a highlight of their visit.
 The Flower Dome and Cloud Forest conservatories can be visited during the day and the Supertree Grove at night, both a short walk from world class shopping, dining and entertainment facilities.